Best Raspberry Mocktails

 Herbs can keep it from going soft

 Mint is obvious but still good.
 Basil and thyme are often more interesting because they pull the drink away from candy territory.
-Even black tea can work if you want the raspberry to feel darker and less playful.
+Even black tea can work if you want the raspberry to taste darker and less playful.

 What usually helps less is vanilla.
 That tends to make raspberry taste like a dessert topping rather than a drink.